TEI-Music-SIG/examples/ceteicean-verovio/README.md

 - Call `index.html` (or just the base directory) in your browser.

 If you would like to display more than one TEI file, try [ceteicean-verovio-corpus](../ceteicean-verovio-corpus).

+If you would like to include other notation modes like formulas and diagrams, try [ceteicean-verovio-mathjax](../ceteicean-verovio-mathjax) or  [ceteicean-verovio-mathjax-svg](../ceteicean-verovio-mathjax-svg).